diagrams/diagrams-doc/blog/2015-04-26-GTK-coordinates.rst

 >   gtk2DiaRef <- (newIORef mempty :: IO (IORef (T2 Double)))

-We initialize it with `mempty`.
+We initialize it with the identity transformation.
 We use the `renderDiaT` function to get not only a rendering action but also the transformation from diagram to GTK coordinates; we save the inverse of the transformation in the ``IORef`` (since we will want to convert from GTK to diagram coordinates):

 .. class:: lhs